xlladdins/xll_inet/README.md

 wants to be when it grows up.

 `\XML.DOCUMENT` parses the data returned by `\INET.READ`.
 Use `XML.DOCUMENT.ROOT`
 to get the XML root node.
-Given any XML node, `XML.NODE.NODES(node)` returns pointers `node` and all following nodes, if any.
+Given any XML node, `XML.NODE.NODES(node)` returns a pointer to  `node` and all following nodes, if any.
 Use `XML.NODE.CHILDREN(node)` to get pointers to all children of `node`.
 There are `XML.NODE.*` functions for the node type, name, full document path, and content.